gi1mic/rc28_emulator/readme.md

 ##   **Wiring:**

  - VCC Encoder red
- - PIN2 Encoder White
+ - PIN2 Encoder White    (This pin must be used for encoder interrupts)
- - PIN3 Encoder Green
+ - PIN3 Encoder Green    (This pin must be used for encoder interrupts)
  - GND Encoder Black
  - GND Encoder Shield